MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

       << IMAGE UPDATE NEEDED >>>>>

 3. Then click on the demo website link under 'Share your bot' to see it in action on a demo website.
 A new window opens in your browser.
 If this doesn't happen automatically, check whether a pop-up blocker has been activated and, if so, allow the window to be opened.
 Usually, you can allow pop-ups from the URL field directly.
 This is a webpage that demonstrates what your bot looks like to an end-user who comes to your webpage.
-The bot canvas is in the lower-right corner.
-You can interact with it by typing into the window or by selecting a starter phrase from the options on the left.
+The bot canvas is at the bottom.
+You can interact with it by typing into the window or by selecting a starter phrase from the provided options.
 This is your bot in action.

     ![Share your bot](media/quickstart-deploy-02.png)